R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](027.jpeg)

 The code worked perfectly as when the risen temperature started to drop, so did the fan speed as well.
-But what laid motionless was the servo motor.
+But what laid motionless was the servo motor probably due to insufficient power input.

 ![Image](028.jpeg)

+Due to lack of resources available to fix the problem and avoiding to venture outside to look for these resources due to the recent Covid-19 outbreak, I decided to leave the fan aside and move on with the temperature gauge.

 ## Project outcome ##